Is French Press Coffee Bad for you?

 French Press has 20-27 mg/L of Cafestol, which can surely raise the level of Cholesterol in your body.

-This amount is not that much if you drink only 2 to 3 cups of French Press a day.
+This amount isn’t harmful if you drink only 2 to 3 cups of French Press a day.
 According to Dr. Eric Rimm, a professor of epidemiology and nutrition at the Harvard T.H.
 Chan School of Public Health.

 “Five to eight cups a day of unfiltered coffee may actually raise your ”bad” LDL cholesterol.”